Where to live in Rotterdam

 Rotterdam City Centre

-The south of Rotterdam doesn’t traditionally have the best reputation, but as gentrification takes over this old harbour is becoming an increasingly viable place to live.
-This area has affordable housing and is still just a 20 minute bike ride to the Woudestein campus and 15 minutes from the city centre.
+The south of Rotterdam doesn’t traditionally have the best reputation, but it still has hidden gems you can explore and it is a more affordable place to live.
+Besides this, it is just a 20-minute bike ride to the Woudestein campus and 15 minutes from the city centre.